top of page

 • May 27

-• 2 min read
+• 3 min read

 What Supportive Behavioural Therapy Can Look Like

 Board Certified Behaviour Analysts use flexible, evidence-informed strategies tailored to each child’s unique way of seeing and interacting with the world.
-These approaches are always collaborative, affirming, and grounded in respect for your child’s voice, autonomy, and individuality.
+These approaches are collaborative, affirming, and grounded in respect for your child’s voice, autonomy, and individuality.
 Here are some examples:

-• Visual Supports and Predictable Routines: Tools like picture schedules or step-by-step guides that help children feel more secure and independent by knowing what’s coming next.
+• Visual Supports and Predictable Routines: Tools like picture schedules or step-by-step guides help children feel more secure and independent by knowing what’s coming next.

 What Families Often Notice